LimeChain/etherlime/docs/source/deployers.rst

 Parameters:

 * ``contract`` - descriptor object for contract to be deployed
+* ``libraries`` - key-value object containing all libraries which will be linked to the contract.
 * ``params`` - the constructor params you'd need to pass on deploy (if there are any)

 The contract is descriptor object is the same as above.